Imagine losing a lead because you couldn’t follow up fast enough. That already happened to you?

 What makes it strong?
 Over 900 pre‑built automation recipes, a visual workflow builder, and conditional logic that lets you split contacts based on behavior.

-Let’s walk through a typical setup for a SaaS startup:
+Let’s walk through a typical setup:

 - Start with the “Contact subscribes to list” trigger.